carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 [1] "ANY"
 ~~~
 {: .output}
-Describing all these possible distance-metrics is beyond the scope
+Describing all these possible distance metrics is beyond the scope
 of this lesson, but here we show which are the ones that need a
 phylogenetic relationship between the species-OTUs present in our samples: